-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 Ryan Bailey -- Goldman Sachs -- Analyst

-Morning and thanks for taking our questions.
 My first question was on the U.K. property funds that are gated.
-I was just wondering if you can give us an update about the timing that you think that, that might change?
-And any broader implications that you think could curb that one?
+I was just wondering if you can give us an update about the timing that you think that that might change and any broader implications that you think could curb that one?

 Roger Thompson -- Chief Financial Officer